 The rover drove over 38 meters on Sol 1162, as expected.
 We are transitioning out of restricted planning, so only 2 sols are being planned for this weekend.
 There were so many good ideas for activities this morning that the team had to decide which to remove from the plan to leave… Read More

 Today is a holiday for some of us, but not the MSL tactical operations team!
 The 55-meter drive planned for Sol 1160 completed as planned, and another 41-meter drive is planned for Sol 1162.
 Before the next drive, Mastcam and ChemCam will observe a small, sandy drift named "Arris" and a… Read More

 The 68-meter drive planned for Sol 1158 completed as planned, placing the rover near a dark, circular feature named "Brandberg."
 The tactical operations team studied the images of Brandberg and discussed the value of contact science observations in this area, ultimately deciding to drive… Read More

 Whew!
 It’s going to be a busy weekend on Mars!
 The Sol 1157 plan starts off with an activity to test out AEGIS, a software tool that will help with choosing targets for ChemCam and Mastcam.
 The AEGIS activity will take ChemCam images of two targets: “Ashley Lakes” and… Read More

-The IAU Working Group for Planetary System Nomenclature has approved the name Ophir Mensa for a feature on Mars.
-For more information, see the map of MC-18 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Xanthus Flumen for a channel on Titan.
+For more information, see the Gazetteer of Planetary Nomenclature.

-The IAU Working Group for Planetary System Nomenclature has approved new names for three craters on Mars: Betio, Byala, and Halba.
+The IAU Working Group for Planetary System Nomenclature has approved names for three craters on Mercury: Burke, Sapkota, and Yamada.
 For more information, see the Gazetteer of Planetary Nomenclature.